apsun/uSticker/README.md

 that you share my use-case and find it useful; please do not submit feature requests.

+## Announcement

+Shameless self promotion: Love using uSticker, but switched to an iPhone?
+Try [Stickerboard](https://github.com/apsun/Stickerboard)!
+It's got the same great feature set, for the same great price of $0.00!

+uSticker will continue to be maintained for the foreseeable future, but don't expect me to spend too much time investigating issues.
+If you submit an issue, please search to see if it's one of the dozens of known Gboard bugs first.

 ## Usage

 1. Save stickers to your phone's storage